 "[D]eveloping clear and high standards of practice [...] requires the profession to do more than understand Indigenous concerns and perspectives on the issues.
 It requires, as much, an unsettling of established practice, and the questioning of some of the assumptions on which accepted practice rests."

-K.I.N.
-Knowledge in Indigenous Networks is a "place where we as Indigenous researchers can share our experiences, challenges and triumphs.
+"This blog is a place where we as Indigenous researchers can share our experiences, challenges and triumphs.
 We welcome you to join our family and follow our journey of discovery.
 We seek to grow and connect a global Indigenous research community online so that we may learn from each other, and counteract the disadvantages of geographic dispersal and the sporadic pockets of our research community."

 Increasingly, public heritage institutions are developing policies and protocols that are responsive to Indigenous interests and access, the care and handling of materials, and cultural and intellectual property considerations.